CMSDASAtLPC/LongExerciseTopMass/README.md

 This repository is organised in 3 parts:
    * in the `familiarization` folder, you will write a Python script to read a TTree from a TFile;
-   * in the `analyzeNplot` folder, you will write a Python script to select top-pair events that decay in the e&#956 channel, compare the selection on data and simulation (control distributions and event yields), and propagate the sources of systematic uncertainties to the b jet energy peak;
+   * in the `analyzeNplot` folder, you will write a Python script to select top-pair events that decay in the e&#956; channel, compare the selection on data and simulation (control distributions and event yields), and propagate the sources of systematic uncertainties to the b jet energy peak;
-   * in the `fitNcalibrate` folder, you will write a C macro, that you will compiled in Root, to fit the b jet energy peak, calibrate the sensitivity of this variable to the top-quark mass, and evaluate the performance of the method.
+   * in the `fitNcalibrate` folder, you will write a C macro, that you will compiled in Root, to fit the b jet energy peak.
+In this same folder, you will then calibrate the b jet energy peak measured for the set of selection criteria previously defined to the expected b jet energy peak, from which the top-quark mass can be easily extracted.
+You will also evaluate the performance of the method.

 ## Browsing the content of a TFile